Cruising in Oranjestad Aruba

 - These are the two known gold smelters in Aruba.
-Bushiribana was built in 1825 by Aruba Island Gold Mining Company.
-Balashi was built in 1899 by Aruba Gold Concessions Company.
+Aruba Island Gold Mining Company built Bushiribana in 1825.
+While Aruba Gold Concessions Company built Balashi in 1899.

 - California Lighthouse

 - A lighthouse near Arashi beach.
-It was named after the steamship California wrecked near the place on September 23, 1891.
+Named after the steamship California wrecked near the place on September 23, 1891.

 - Frenchman’s Pass